A Systematic Methodology for Pre-Reconstruction Planning in Post Conflict Scenarios

 The prerequisites needed for a society to build upon and develop its capacities refer to the enabling environment.
 The enabling environment describes the contextual factors needed for the success of development.
 This environment includes institutional, political, social, and economic factors in the country as well as the state of the surrounding nations and the country’s relationship with them.
 These factors approach maturity over time, but a minimum of each is required in order to form a foundation for development to begin.
 Sequencing plays an important role in making sure that activities are completed at the right time to be most effective.
 Development activities should be delayed if requirements such as security and rule of law have not been fulfilled .
 The identification of “pockets of productivity,” where security is ensured and political structures are maintained may help accelerate this process .

-The planning process can be defined in three stages based on the stability of the nation as is shown in Fig. (1).
+The planning process can be defined in three stages based on the stability of the nation, as shown in Fig. (1).

 2.2.
 The Three Dimensions